hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 If an IXFR response sent over UDP is lost the client must wait for a timeout to trigger and then re-try the IXFR...

+Once a TLS handshake is established it takes something of the order of 100-200 messages to amortize the handshake cost.

 ### Fallback to AXFR